Linear Production Games with Non-transferable Utilities: Non-Transferable Utility Linear Production Games

 We conclude this section by expanding on the reason for working in the design-utility space $\R^J \times \R^N$ rather than the utility space $\R^N$, where the core is originally defined.
 Recall the sets $\{U(S)\}_{\emptyset \neq S \subseteq N}$ are represented implicitly, namely as the projections $U(S) = \projection{u}{Z(S)}$ rather than by explicit systems of linear inequalities (and, by Example~\ref{ex: cyclic}, such representations could be sizable).
 First, the lack of explicit representations complicates the practicality of generating intersection cuts in the utility space, as access to the simplex tableau is necessary.
 Second, the general strategy of working in an extended space has the further advantage that it can accommodate the optimization of objectives that are non-linear in the design-utility space, as long as they can be linearized through an extended polyhedral formulation.
-For example, to solve

-one can introduce a new variable $w$ constrained by $w \leq u_i$ for all $i \in N$.
+For example, to solve $\max_{(x, u) \in C'(N)} \min_{i \in N} u_i$ one can introduce a new variable $w$ constrained by $w \leq u_i$ for all $i \in N$.
 By generating cuts as in Algorithm~\ref{alg: algorithm} but for this higher dimensional relaxation, one ultimately obtains a higher dimensional vertex whose projection into the utility space is the desired optimizer.